Celebrating

 BLACK History Month

-Want to know why Black History Month is in February or the theme for this year?
+Want to know why Black History Month is in February or explore this year’s theme, “A Century of Black History Commemorations,” marking 100 years since the first Black History Week in 1926?
 Are you curious about Black Americans you don’t know, but should?
 Or looking for Black authors to read or movies to watch?
 Here are a few sites that provide a wealth of resources: PBS, Oprah Daily – Black History Month, and The Smithsonian.

-As we join our community and country in celebrating Black History Month, we invite you to join us as we learn more about the history of our country, state, city, and church.
+As we join our community and country in celebrating Black History Month, we invite you to join us as we learn more about the history of our country, state, city, and church and celebrate the incredible contributions the Black community has made throughout history and continues to make today.

 Watch PBS’s American Coup: Wilmington 1898 Documentary